massline.info

 (?)

-Centrist This new party will be formed in January 2005 by a merger of
+Centrist This new party was formed in January 2005 by a merger of

 CPI(ML) [Sanyal Group] and CPI(ML) Red Flag.
 Both of

-these groups are substantial, so the new party will be one of
+these groups were substantial, so the new party is one of

-the more important middle-of-the-road Maoist organizations in India.
+the more important center-right M-L organizations in India.

 CPI (M-L) Bhaijee Group S. R. Bhaijee Group